ShadeDS/two-factor-authentication/README.md

 **Response**

 - `200 OK` if code is resent successfully.
-- `429 TOO MANY REQUESTS` if resend interval has not passed.
+- `400 BAD REQUEST` if resend interval has not passed.

 ## Notes